emrekrdvt/leetcode/README.md

 # leetcode
-To improve my Js and Python skills, I solve algorithms using both languages
+To improve my Js, Ts and Python skills, I solve algorithms using both languages